runslikebutter/monarch-bluetooth-poc-scripts/README.md

 ### 1. Phone Pairing Process

-The pairing system uses a two-step process designed to securely associate tenant phones with the intercom.
+The pairing system uses a two-step process designed to associate tenant phones with the intercom.

 #### Step 1: Intercom Advertisement (`advertise-intercom.py`)